ReasonScape Architecture: The Methodology¶

 - Start with

-analyze.py tasksto discover available surfaces and projections - Query with
+analyze.py tasksto discover available views - Query with

 --format jsonfor machine-readable outputs - Follow workflow.md for systematic research patterns